 Parks and Trails

 San Jose has the largest urban trail network in the nation.
 With an average of 300 days of sunshine per year, you’ll often see people enjoying an active outdoor lifestyle—walking, biking, or running.
 Check out today’s weather below.

 San Jose has wonderful neighborhoods near business districts, such as the Alameda, Willow Glen, Japantown and Alum Rock.
-View our interactive map.

 Retail Hot Spots

 San Jose has numerous shopping destinations including Downtown, Santana Row, and Valley Fair.
-Access transportation to and from these destinations.

 Sports and Events